AliceO2Group/WebUi/InfoLogger/README.md

 Should you want to run the ILG with the status quo (your changes applied) you can use the following commands:

 1. npm run docker:dev  (will run the ILG with Nodemon, a dummy database, the ILG simulator and phpMyAdmin).
-2. npm run docker:test (will run the ILG npm run test command inside a Docker container, use "docker logs --follow infologger-application-1" to see the results live).
+2. npm run docker:test (will run the ILG npm run test command inside a Docker container and print the live log output).
 3. npm run docker:simul (will run an ILG simulator with the port open so that whenever you run the ILG it will have live mode available).
 4. npm run docker:cleanup (REMOVES all containers created with the above commands and their data).